necopinus/necopinus.xyz/newsletters/2016-08-09-camp-century.md

 >
 > Very importantly, State worked closely with DOJ as it investigated Wikileaks.
 There is very good reason to believe that as part of that investigation, DOJ mapped out Wikileaks' supporters and, possibly, financial contributors - that is, precisely the kind of people, to the DNC, that Wikileaks just doxxed.
 That's arguably a violation of Section 215, which includes First Amendment protections.

 (The Intercept has a similar take on the situation.
 Assange appears to be increasingly motivated by (and vulnerable to) his hostility towards the US government.
 Living in a closet for four years will do that to someone.
-The more interesting story here though is how the current situation resembles nothing so much as a layer cake of irrational animosity: The US for Russia, Russia for the US, Obama for Wikileaks, Assange for Clinton, Sanders supporters for the Democratic Party machine...
-Any one of which was pretty justifiable when it started, but all of which appear to have spiraled beyond the control of any one participant.
+The more interesting story here though is how the current situation resembles nothing so much as a layer cake of irrational animosity: The US for Russia, Russia for the US, Obama for Wikileaks, Assange for Clinton, Sanders supporters for the Democratic Party machine… Any one of which was pretty justifiable when it started, but all of which appear to have spiraled beyond the control of any one participant.

 Out of such animal passions is history made.